project-asgard/DG-SparseGrid/Vlasov-Poisson-version2/README.md

 * Note::
  - The Hash Table only contains information from Lev
  - The globa matrix is generated through looping over Hash Table

+### TO DO:
+- Insert the 1D index mapping to HashTable?